 Babatunde Ojo, CFA has been a portfolio manager since 2014 and an analyst since 2012.
 As an analyst, he focuses on frontier emerging markets companies.
 Mr. Ojo graduated from University of Lagos in 2002.
 He received an MBA in Finance and Management from University of Pennsylvania, the Wharton School, in 2012 and joined Harding Loevner that same year.
-Mr. Ojo serves as a colead portfolio manager for the Frontier Emerging Markets Portfolio and as a portfolio manager for the Emerging Markets ex China Portfolio and the Institutional Emerging Markets Portfolio since June 2014 and with each of the Emerging Markets ex China Portfolio and the Institutional Emerging Markets Portfolio since January 2024.
+Mr. Ojo serves as a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and as a portfolio manager for the Emerging Markets ex China Portfolio and the Institutional Emerging Markets Portfolio since June 2014 and with each of the Emerging Markets ex China Portfolio and the Institutional Emerging Markets Portfolio since January 2024.

 Jafar Rizvi, CFA has been a portfolio manager since 2011 and an analyst since 2008.
 As an analyst, he focuses on communication services, consumer discretionary, and international small companies.
 Mr. Rizvi graduated from Aligarh University in 1988 and from J Nehru University in 1990.
 He received an MBA from Baruch College, The City University of New York in 1998 and an MPA from Columbia University's School of International & Public Affairs in 2010.
 He joined Harding Loevner in 2008.
-Mr. Rizvi serves as a co-lead portfolio manager for the International Small Companies Portfolio Small Companies Portfolio since June 2011.
+Mr. Rizvi serves as a co-lead portfolio manager for the International Small Companies Portfolio.
+Mr. Rizvi has held his position with the International Small Companies Portfolio since June 2011.

 Ferrill Roll, CFA has been a co-lead portfolio manager since 2001, an analyst since 1996, Co-Chief Investment Officer from 2016 to 2020 and Chief Investment Officer since 2020.
 As an analyst, he focuses on financials companies.
 Mr. Roll graduated from Stanford University in 1980 and joined Harding Loevner in 1996.
-Mr. Roll serves as a co-lead portfolio manager for the

-International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio.
-Mr. Roll has held his position with the International Equity Portfolio since October 2004, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.
+Mr. Roll serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio.
+Mr. Roll has held his position with the International Equity Portfolio since October 2004 and the International Developed Markets Equity Portfolio since September 2022.

 Richard Schmidt, CFA has been a portfolio manager and analyst since 2011.
 As an analyst, he focuses on consumer staples companies.
 Mr. Schmidt graduated from Georgetown University in 1986.
 He joined Harding Loevner in 2011.
-Mr. Schmidt serves as a portfolio manager for the Global Equity Portfolio and the Emerging Markets ex China Portfolio.
-Mr. Schmidt has held his position with the Global Equity Portfolio since February 2015 and the Emerging Markets ex China Portfolio since September 2022.
+Mr. Schmidt serves as a co-lead portfolio manager for the Global Equity Portfolio.
+Mr. Schmidt has held his position with the Global Equity Portfolio since February 2015.